-Texas Instruments's revenue growth over the last three years has been unremarkable, averaging 10% annually.
-But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $4.58 billion to $5.21 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Texas Instruments's revenue growth over the last three years has been unremarkable, averaging 8.2% annually.
+This quarter, its revenue declined from $4.67 billion in the same quarter last year to $4.08 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Texas Instruments reported an operating margin of 58.2% in Q2, up 4.6 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Texas Instruments reported an operating margin of 47.2% in Q4, down 0.5 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending up over the last year, averaging 57.4%.
-Texas Instruments's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.
+Texas Instruments's operating margins have been trending down over the last year, averaging 44.2%.
+However, the company's profitability remains one of the highest in the industry, driven by its strong gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Texas Instruments's free cash flow came in at $1.17 billion in Q2, down 32.5% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Texas Instruments's free cash flow came in at $776 million in Q4, down 27.8% year on year.